Grant-in-Aid Awards

 About the award

-The Immigration History Research Center Archives (IHRCA) offers Grant-in-Aid (GIA) Awards to support a visit to Andersen Library in order to conduct research in the IHRCA collections.
-Awards are available through co-sponsorship by the Immigration History Research Center and the IHRCA through the ethnic and general funds.
+The Immigration History Research Center Archives (IHRCA) offers Grant-in-Aid Awards to support a visit to Andersen Library in order to conduct research in the IHRCA collections.
 The award is for travel and research-related expenses.

-This award is open to researchers of all disciplines, backgrounds, and levels of training, and is intended to support a research visit of 5 days.
-Awards are for $2,000.00, and four such awards are given each year.
-Grant-in-Aid Awards are intended to help support the expenses of people who are based outside of the Minneapolis-St. Paul (Minnesota, USA) metro area, and to be used within 12 months.
+This award is open to researchers of all disciplines, backgrounds, and levels of training, and supports a research visit of 5 days.
+Awards are for $2,000 (USD), and four such awards are typically given each year.
+Grant-in-Aid Awards are intended to help support the expenses of people who are based outside of the Minneapolis-St. Paul (Minnesota, USA) metropolitan area, and are to be used within the 2026 calendar year.

-The Immigration History Research Center Archives collaborates with campus partner Immigration History Research Center (IHRC), and is an internationally-known archives focused on im/migration to the United States with strengths in material dating from the late 19th century to current refugee migrations.
-Key areas include European and Near Eastern immigrants (1880-1930) and 20th-century refugees, such as Displaced Persons after World War II and more recent Southeast Asian, African, and more.
+The Immigration History Research Center Archives is an internationally-known archives focusing on immigration to North America, with strengths in source material dating from the late 19th century to current refugee migrations.
+Key collecting areas include documentation on European and Near Eastern immigrants and 20th-century refugees, such as Displaced Persons after World War II, and more recent Africa, South America, Southeast Asia and elsewhere.
 The IHRCA provides access to immigrant and refugee assistance organization records, ethnic identity and fraternal organization records, personal papers, and print collections of periodicals and rare books.
-The IHRCA is part of Archives and Special Collections of the University of Minnesota Libraries.
+The IHRCA is part of Archives and Special Collections of the University of Minnesota Libraries, and collaborates closely with our campus partner Immigration History Research Center.

 Details, availability, and terms

-Prior to submitting a GIA application, consult the IHRCA website to learn about collections, AND consult with staff via ihrca@umn.edu to confirm material availability and discuss relevance to proposed projects; pertinent IHRCA material are a required element of the application.
+Prior to submitting an application, review the IHRCA website to learn about collections, and consult with an archivist via [email protected] to confirm material availability and discuss relevance to proposed projects.
+As explained in the “Application materials” section below, information on your correspondence or conversation with an archivist is a required element of the application, as is providing details of the specific IHRCA material that you identify as pertinent to your research.

-- acknowledge the IHRCA and receipt of the award in any resulting presentations and publications
+- acknowledge the IHRCA and the award in any resulting presentations and publication,

 - donate a copy of resulting print publications

-- and allow publicity regarding the visit, unless privacy is requested
+- allow publicity regarding the visit unless privacy is requested.

-- A photo, brief biography, and project description for promotional purposes will be required upon acceptance of the award, unless privacy is requested.
+A photo, brief biography, and project description for public and promotional purposes will be required upon acceptance of the award unless privacy is requested.

-Please note that the award is payable in US funds only; funds are distributed post-visit, based upon receipts provided.
+The award is payable in US funds only; funds are distributed after the visit, based upon completion of all required forms.
 The Archives is not able to provide travel or accommodation recommendations; all such arrangements are to be made by the award recipient.

 Who may apply

-Those who live outside the Minneapolis - St. Paul (Minnesota, USA) metro area and who wish to make use of the IHRCA collections.
+Those who live outside the Minneapolis - St. Paul (Minnesota, USA) metropolitan area and who wish to make use of the IHRCA collections.

-Applicants who choose to identify as a person of color, or as a member of a group historically and presently marginalized in academia and archival research, will receive priority in consideration.
-Following that, selection will be based upon demonstrated connection between the research project and specific collections at the IHRCA, and reading language proficiency of the languages found in the identified collections (consult archivist for details on source languages).
+Selection will be based upon the following considerations: demonstrated connection between the research project and specific collections at the IHRCA; development of understudied histories or new methodologies of archival research; reading language proficiency of the languages used in the identified collections (consult archivist for details on source languages).

 Application materials

-- Description of research project including goals, framework and preliminary thesis
+- a description of research project including goals, framework and preliminary thesis

-- Specific IHRCA collections to be consulted (if collection is more than a few boxes, series and/or box numbers should be included)
+- specific IHRCA archival collections, books, and/or serials to be consulted (if archival collection is larger than a few boxes, the series and/or specific box numbers for selected material should be included),

-Applications must be received by September 1, 2022 to ihrca@umn.edu, Attn: Grant-in-Aid Committee OR received at the IHRCA office via postal mail by September 1, 2022 (mail to postal address: IHRCA Grant-in-Aid Committee, Immigration History Research Center Archives, University of Minnesota, 311 Andersen Library, 222 - 21st Avenue South, Minneapolis, MN 55455, USA).
+Applications must be received by September 1, 2025 (6 pm CDT) to [email protected], Attn: Grant-in-Aid Committee or received at the IHRCA office via postal mail by September 1, 2025 (mail to postal address: IHRCA Grant-in-Aid Committee, Immigration History Research Center Archives, University of Minnesota, 311 Andersen Library, 222 - 21st Avenue South, Minneapolis, MN 55455, USA).